openfaas/openfaas.github.io/_posts/2021-03-05-r-templates.md

 ## Introduction

-[R](https://www.r-project.org/) is one of the most popular languages for data science.
-R's strength is in _statistical computing_ and _graphics_.
-Its use is most prominent in disciplines relying on classical statistical approaches, such as environmental sciences, public health, finance, just to mention a few.
-In this post first I will introduce you to the R templates for OpenFaaS.
-Then I will build a function that pulls data from a COVID-19 API, fits a time series model to the data, and makes a forecast for the future case counts.
+In this post first I will introduce you to the [R](https://www.r-project.org/) templates for OpenFaaS, then I will build a function that pulls data from a COVID-19 API, fits a time series model to the data, and makes a forecast for the future case counts.

 > This post is written for existing OpenFaaS users, if you're new then you should [try deploying OpenFaaS](https://docs.openfaas.com/deployment/) and following a tutorial to get a feel for how everything works.
 Why not start with this course?
 [Introduction to Serverless course by the LinuxFoundation](https://www.openfaas.com/blog/introduction-to-serverless-linuxfoundation/)

+### Why R?

+[R](https://www.r-project.org/) is one of the most popular languages for data science.
+R's strength is in _statistical computing_ and _graphics_.
+Is popularity has been growing steadily as measured by the increase in [Stack Overflow questions](https://stackoverflow.blog/2017/10/10/impressive-growth-r/).
+R's use is most prominent in disciplines relying on classical statistical approaches, such as academia, healthcare/biostatistics, environmental sciences, and finance, just to mention a few.
+What makes R ideal in these disciplines is the immediate access to latest statistical methods which often get published as extension packages alongside journal articles.

+R's huge ecosystem of extension packages (currently more than 14 thousand in [CRAN](https://cran.r-project.org/) repositories, not counting packages on GitHub etc.) is driving the growth of R and the community around it.
+Some of the most well known packages include [ggplot2](https://CRAN.R-project.org/package=ggplot2) for the grammar of graphics, and [dplyr](https://CRAN.R-project.org/package=ggplot2) for the grammar of data manipulation, both part of the [tidyverse](https://www.tidyverse.org/).

+Besides the interactive data wrangling use cases, R is also a capable scripting language from the command line, and has powerful web server frameworks for building interactive applications or publishing APIs with minimal effort.
+This post naturally ties into these frameworks.
+So let's dive right into how to turn your first R script into a serverless function using `faas-cli` templates.

 ### The R templates